Macron challenged by far right as French vote for president

 If Macron wins, however, it will be seen as a victory for the EU, which has shown rare unity of late in responding to Russia's invasion of Ukraine.
 Observers say a Macron reelection would spell real likelihood for increased cooperation and investment in European security and defense — especially with a new pro-EU German government.

 Russia’s war in Ukraine has afforded Macron the chance to demonstrate his influence on the international stage and burnish his pro-NATO credentials in election debates.
-While he fully backs NATO, other candidates hold differing views on France’s role within the alliance.
+Other candidates hold differing views on France’s role within the military alliance.
 Melenchon is among those who want to abandon NATO altogether, saying it produces nothing but squabbles and instability.

 Such a development would deal a huge blow to an alliance built to protect its members as the Cold War emerged 73 years ago.